TheHive-Project/CortexDocs/README.md

 **Note:** [Cortex4py](https://github.com/TheHive-Project/Cortex4py), the Python lib to submit observables in bulk mode through the Cortex REST API from alternative SIRP platforms & custom scripts, does not support Cortex 2 yet.
 It will be updated soon.

+**Note:** If you are looking for the Cortex 1 documentation, please check the [cortex-1](https://github.com/TheHive-Project/CortexDocs/tree/cortex-1) branch.

 ## Hardware Pre-requisites
 Cortex uses a Java VM.
 We recommend using a virtual machine with 8vCPU, 8 GB of RAM and 10 GB of disk.
 You can also use a physical machine with similar specifications.